MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/fetchers_modules.rst

 The fetch module contains code that are able to retrieve data from the internet.
-All code in this module currently depends on the dependency :ref:`pooch` which is required in order to run this module.
+All code in this module currently depends on the dependency :mod:`pooch` which is required in order to run this module.

 .. rubric:: Fetcher functions